 What is malaria?

-Malaria is a disease caused by a parasite that is transmitted to humans by the bite of an infected Anopheles mosquito.
+A parasite causes malaria.
+A bite from an infected Anopheles mosquito passes the parasite to humans.
 These mosquitoes are found in the tropics and subtropics in almost all countries.
-Nearly all cases of malaria in the U.S. are in people who have traveled internationally.
-Malaria is considered an entirely preventable and treatable disease.
-Treatment ensures elimination of the parasite from the blood, which prevents chronic or severe disease.
+Nearly all cases of malaria in the U.S. occur in people who have traveled to other countries.
+Treatment removes the parasite from the blood.

 After the parasites enter the body by a mosquito bite, they disappear from the circulating blood within an hour and gather in the liver.
 After several days, infected red blood cells (RBCs) emerge from the liver and infect other RBCs.

 If you are bitten by a Plasmodium-infected Anopheles mosquito, you can get malaria.
 Several different species of Plasmodium can infect mosquitos.
 Some species cause more serious problems than others do.
 One species in particular can be life threatening and may cause liver and kidney failure.
 Another can remain dormant in the liver for many months or years.

 Place where you will spend the evenings and nights.
 (Anopheles mosquitoes bite most often during nighttime hours from dusk to dawn.)